|

 the tape on both intersecting walls at the same time.
 Finish the corner with a coat of joint compound.
 Smooth the cement on

 both surfaces of a corner at the same time with a corner knife.
 Let the corner dry overnight and then sand the surface smooth.
-For

 exterior corners, use metal or plastic drywall corner bead.
 This makes a more durable corner, able to withstand impacts that